September 25, 2013

 - Apples, Apricots, Avocado, Cherries, Nectarines, Pears, Plums, Prunes, Mushrooms, as well as Sorbitol, Mannitol, Xylitol, Maltitol (all end in ‘ol) and Isomalt, used in sugar-free products like candy, flavored jam and jelly spreads, baked goods and baking mixes, chewing gum and cough drops as well as diet products.
 Sugar alcohols mimic the sweetness of sucrose (table sugar), however, because their absorption is much slower, only a small amount of what is eaten is actually absorbed.

-The Low-FODMAP diet and the restriction of certain carbs helps reduce the fermentation process and IBS symptoms in about 75% of patients.
+The Low-FODMAP diet and the restriction of certain carbs help reduce the fermentation process and IBS symptoms in about 75% of patients.

-I have had many problems throughout the years, first starting with digestion and the last few years I have had bloating so bad, I look pregnant and the pain from the distention is hard to live with.
-I have to wear certain types of clothes just so I can be comfortable (dresses, leggings).
-I have had to say no to social gatherings because I am so uncomfortable and have low energy.
-Sometimes just working out is no fun because I feel like a huge balloon – from head to toe I feel utterly gross!
+I have had many problems throughout the years, but it was from 2010 to 2013 when my symptoms got out of control.
+I had bloating so bad, I looked pregnant.
+The pain from the distention was hard to live with.
+I had to wear certain types of clothes just so to be comfortable (dresses, leggings).
+I have had to say no to social gatherings because I was so uncomfortable and had low energy.
+Sometimes just working out was no fun because I felt like a huge balloon – from head to toe, I felt utterly gross!